alfiomartini/burger-frontend-backend/Readme.md

 ## Implementation

 The complete project is comprised of two main folders, _frontend_ and _backend_, representing naturally the _client_ and the _server_ side of the application.
-They project was originally developed in two separate repositories ([here](https://github.com/alfiomartini/burgers-frontend) and [there](https://github.com/alfiomartini/burgers-backend)), but they are now significantly outdated.
+The project was originally developed in two separate repositories ([here](https://github.com/alfiomartini/burgers-frontend) and [there](https://github.com/alfiomartini/burgers-backend)), but they are now significantly outdated.
 The frontend is written with React and typescript, while the backend is written with node/express/typescript.
 We use MySQL as a database to provide persistence for all the relevant data.
 The application is fully containerized with Docker, with separate containers for the frontend, node/express api and database MySQL server.
 These containers are fully defined in the `compose.yaml` file located in the root folder of the project.

 ## Node api backend endpoints